 By allowing GenAm to include such points of difference, the generality of the accent expands by many millions of speakers.
 In the US, PALM=THOUGHT may have a more western flavour, PALM≠THOUGHT more eastern.
 Such details are important for a dialectologist, but not for the general public or the learner.

 By contrast, RP’s social specificity led to phonetic specificity.
 There developed a keen sensitivity to what counted as RP and what (or who) did not, because your status depended on it.
-John Wells, discussing on his blog the shift from the old-fashioned happY=KIT to modern happy=FLEECE, referred to the latter as a “newly respectable pronunciation”.
+John Wells, discussing on his blog the shift from the old-fashioned happY=KIT to modern happy=FLEECE, referred to the latter as a “newly respectable pronunciation” (my emphasis).
 Possibly the wording was ironic – John of course is unprejudiced and more knowledgeable about accent diversity than anyone – but it certainly referenced the classic view that non-RP was non-respectable.
 In another post, John told readers